Knickkennedy/nextjs-fullstack-cloudready/README.md

 ### Set up environment variables

-Copy the `env.local.example` file in this directory to `.env.local` (which will be ignored by Git):
+Copy the `env.example` file in this directory to `.env` (which will be ignored by Git):

 ```bash
 cp .env.example .env
 ```

-Set each variable on `.env.local`:
+Set each variable on `.env`:

 - `MONGODB_URI` - Your MongoDB connection string.
 If you are using [MongoDB Atlas](https://mongodb.com/atlas) you can find this by clicking the "Connect" button for your cluster.
+Note: When clicking connect you'll need to select a version of node.js to compare against.
+If you are planning on containerizing this application then you'll need the mongodb uri for node version >= 2.2.

 ### Run Next.js in development mode